iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Preliminary

 Next, $\acute{x_{in}}$ is normalized and passed through the MLP layer, followed by residual connection:

 This process is repeated $N$ times in the encoder block.
 In ViT, the self-attention mechanism captures global features by evaluating relationships between all image patches, enabling a comprehensive understanding of complex dependencies.
 Advancing this approach, Swin Transformer~\cite{swin, swinv2} introduces hierarchical attention with shifted windows, which enhances both computational efficiency and feature representation.
-Other variants~\cite{pvt, segformer, mask_dino, vit-comer} leverage multi-scale feature extraction for specific vision tasks, demonstrating the adaptability of Transformer models to diverse computer vision challenges.
+Other variants~\cite{pvt, segformer, mask_dino, vit-comer} leverage multi-scale feature extraction for specific vision tasks, improving the adaptability of Transformer models.